xinkjs/xink/README.md

 ### tsconfig

-If you're using typescript, add the below to your tsconfig.
-This will satisfy types when using the `$lib` alias in your code.
+If you're using typescript, and would like to use xink's `$lib` alias to reference anything under `src/lib`, then add the below to your tsconfig.

 ```ts
 "extends": "./.xink/tsconfig.json",